Qutb Shahi tombs: Other tombs and structures

 The Qutb Shahis built a number of masjids all over Golkonda and Hyderabad, and almost every tomb has a masjid adjacent.
 The biggest and the grandest such masjid is by the mausoleum of Hayat Bakshi Begum.
-Popularly known as the great masjid of the Golkonda tombs, it was built in 1666 A.D.
-Fifteen cupolas decorate the roof and the prayer-hall is flanked by two lofty minarets.
+Popularly known as the great masjid of the Golkonda tombs, it was built in 1666 CE Fifteen cupolas decorate the roof and the prayer-hall is flanked by two lofty minarets.
 The impression, as a whole, is one of majesty and splendour.
 The inscriptions in the masjid are in calligraphic art.